twistedfall/opencv-rust/README.md

 #### Arch Linux:

-OpenCV package in Arch is suitable for this.
+OpenCV package in Arch is suitable for this:

 `pacman -S clang qt5-base opencv`

+and additionally to support more OpenCV modules:

+`pacman -S vtk glew fmt openmpi`

 #### Ubuntu:

-`sudo apt install libopencv-dev clang libclang-dev`
+`apt install libopencv-dev clang libclang-dev`

 #### Other Linux:
 You have several options of getting the OpenCV library: